 The system lay-out should facilitate the replacement of subsystems or components.

-Parts of the explosive system and devices identified as critical on the basis of a RAMS analysis shall be replaceable.
+Parts of the explosive subsystem and devices identified as critical on the basis of a RAMS analysis shall be replaceable.

-Replaceable parts shall be listed in the User’s Manual of the explosive system and devices.
+Replaceable parts shall be listed in the User’s Manual of the explosive subsystem and devices.

 Reliability and confidence

-The explosive system shall achieve the specified properties within defined levels of reliability and confidence agreed with the customer.
+The explosive subsystem shall achieve the specified properties within the required reliability and confidence level defined at system level.

-1 All components are contributors.

-2 This standard specifies the properties of particular concern.

-The reliability of components shall be equal to or better than 0,999 with a confidence level equal to or better than 95 %.
+The reliability demonstration shall be: .

+used to justify design margins including the influence of ageing, temperature and explosive batch,

+justified according to clause 6.4.2 of ECSS-Q-ST-30 or dedicated system specification, and

+stated in a reliability prediction document as per Annex E of ECSS-Q-ST-30.

+Dedicated system specifications are, for example, GDIR and SG.

-The probability of unwanted functioning of components shall be equal to or less than 0,001 with a confidence level equal to or better than 95 %.
+The allocation of the probability and the confidence level of unwanted actuating of an explosive device shall be determined and justified according to clause 7.5 of ECSS-Q-ST-40 or dedicated system specification.

-The performance characteristics of components at any level of assembly shall be specified at the specified level of reliability and confidence (see 4.2.2b) in conformance with ISO 16269-6:2005.

-The safety characteristics of items at any level of assembly shall be specified at the specified level of reliability and confidence (see 4.2.2c).
+Dedicated system specifications are, for example, GDIR and SG.

+<<deleted>>

+<<deleted>>

-It shall be agreed with the customer which performance characteristics shall be declared as mean values with associated standard deviation (see 4.2.2g).
+For the reliability demonstration, the customer shall agree which performance characteristics are declared as mean values with associated standard deviation.

-Manufacturer shall provide justification of the validity of the statistical methods for customer approval.
+The reliability demonstration is used to justify design margins including the influence of ageing, temperature and explosive batch.

+The selection of the statistical methods and functional parameters shall be justified and approved by the customer.

 Performance

-Except as specified in 4.2.3b, all performance shall be quantified by measurement versus time of initial, transitional, and final values of the specified properties.
+Performances shall be quantified by measurement versus time of initial, transitional, and final values of the specified properties.

 Specified properties are listed in clauses 4.11 and 4.12.

-The time interval specified in 4.2.3aa shall be measured between either:

-a clear reproducible initiation event and the attainment of the performance value, or
+The time intervals specified in 4.2.3a shall be measured between a clear reproducible initiation event and the attainment of the performance value.

-the initiation event and 90 % of the measured performance value.
+For example, the initiation event and 90 % of the maximum pressure value in a closed bomb.

-For performance that cannot be quantified based on measurements, an acceptance procedure shall be agreed with the customer.
+<<deleted>>

 The basis of the time shall be specified and justified.